cora-schallock/canvas-grader/README.md

 Required Libraries: canvasapi, pandas

+To install canvasapi you can use: `pip install canvasapi` commnd in a terminal To install pandas you can use: `pip install pandas` commnd in a terminal

+**Important**: If your computer has multiple versions of python use the -m syntax to specify which python to install the library to.
+Say you want to install it to your python3, you can use: `python3 -m pip install canvasapi`.
+You can also use the full path to the python install instead of python3 if you have issues with this.

 ## Part 1 - Setup:
 Before you can begin using the Canvas API, you'll need to setup the permissions.